-If you think your business will struggle to pay VAT on time, you should contact the HMRC as soon as possible to arrange an affordable repayment option.
-However, if you fail to pay your tax bill, then you can incur penalties.
+If you think your business will struggle to pay VAT on time, you should contact the HMRC as soon as possible to arrange an alternative repayment option.
+As mentioned, if you fail to pay your tax bill, you can incur penalties.

-A VAT Loan could be an option for you to bring immediate working capital into your business to help pay your tax.
+If you can’t pay your VAT bill, a VAT loan could be an option for you to bring immediate working capital into your business to help pay your tax.